lhcb/starterkit-lessons/second-analysis-steps/advanced-dirac.md

 You can inspect your Task by looking at `tasks` in the ganga `IPython` window.
 Do not worry if nothing happens, the `tasks` monitor only refreshes every 30 real seconds!
 If everything has gone as intended shortly you will have some data files in your local gangadir relating to the generators.
 How do we add the second transform?

-To add the second transform we need to append the following to the Ganga submission script before the run command:
+To add the second transform we need to append the following to the Ganga submission script before the run command.

 ```
 # Create the second transform